In this article:

 Fullscript maintains 100% responsibility for the collection and remittance of retail tax in all provinces of Canada (HST/GST/PST/QST).

-However, given that Fullscript sits at the center of transaction administration, we have taken it upon ourselves to help you stay compliant.
-By providing us with your HST or business number, our system will know that you require us to pay taxes on these transfers as if you were invoicing us.
+Given that Fullscript sits at the center of transaction administration, we have taken it upon ourselves to help you stay compliant.
+By providing us with your business number, as shown below, our system will know that you require us to pay taxes on these transfers as if you were invoicing us.
 Simply remit these proceeds to the CRA through your regular GST/HST filing process.

 The business relationship between Fullscript and your account does not require us to send any statutory CRA forms.
 However, the above guide will assist you in determining your annual earnings.